The Adobe Experience Platform Debugger

 The other one is the more interesting.
 Under Launch, it adds the capability of injecting embed codes, to debug unpublished libraries.

 After clicking on “+ Add new embed code”, an overlay will appear and the debugger will connect to the Launch API to retrieve its configuration.
 From there, you can choose the property and environment:

 And that is all I wanted to explain for today.
-Unless you need to do some complex debugging with Charles, I recommend that you use it from now on the AEP debugger for all your needs.
+Unless you need to do some complex debugging with Charles, I recommend that you use the AEP debugger for all your needs from now on.
 Let me know in the comments if you would like me to explain in more depth any other feature.